Heritage Turkey Foundation

 What is the Heritage Turkey Foundation?

-The Heritage Turkey Foundation is being formed to protect the surviving heritage turkey strains and re-introduce them to the American marketplace.
-The Foundation will be a non-profit organization accepting tax-exempt charitable contributions.
-We're located at:
+The Heritage Turkey Foundation was formed to protect the surviving heritage turkey strains and re-introduce them to the American marketplace.
+The Foundation is non-profit but does not accept tax-exempt charitable contributions or seek members.
+We are food activists supporting this exciting project.
+The Heritage turkey project is a tremendous success in the making.

 For further information: